remyoudompheng/isogeny_weber/README.md

 | 5-1499 | 467 MiB | 185 MiB |
 | 1009-2039 | 1439 MiB | 574 MiB |
 | only 4999 | 366 MiB | 149 MiB |

+Note that the library can work without any database by performing necessary computations itself (see below).

 ## Performance